 Keen to be Green

-We started the ‘Keen to be Green’ initiative in 2019 because although KGA have always given back to the community through charity work, we wanted to give back to the planet too.
+We started the ‘Keen to be Green’ initiative because although KGA have always given back to the community through charity work, we wanted to give back to the planet too.

 Our dedicated team is focused on looking at all aspects of the business and ways in which we can collectively be kinder to the environment.

 Our initial objectives are to take small steps into becoming a cleaner, greener company both in and outside of the office.

 We looked at how we were packing and sending products from our warehouse to retail partners, press and influencers.
 We saw an opportunity to be greener by:

 - Swapping our branded bags to branded recyclable boxes

 - Ensuring our inner packaging materials are recyclable using either recycled shredded cardboard or biodegradable loose fill